discord-jda/JDA/README.md

 [Read More](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-)

 ## Creating the JDA Object

 Creating the JDA Object is done via the JDABuilder class by providing an AccountType (Bot/Client).
-After setting the token via setter, the JDA Object is then created by calling the `.build()` (non-blocking login) method.
+After setting the token via setter, the JDA Object is then created by calling the `.build()` method.
-When `build()` returns JDA might not have finished starting up.
-However you can use `awaitReady()` on the JDA object to ensure that the entire cache is loaded before proceeding, note that this method is blocking and will cause the thread to sleep until startup has completed.
+When `build()` returns, JDA might not have finished starting up.
+However you can use `awaitReady()` on the JDA object to ensure that the entire cache is loaded before proceeding.
+Note that this method is blocking and will cause the thread to sleep until startup has completed.

 **Example**: